-First rule of dealing with any slump, in sales or anything else: Keep going.
+The first rule of dealing with any slump, in sales or anything else: Keep going.
 The slump will only worsen if you doubt your skills and approach.
 While you and your manager build a profile of where you’re going wrong, keep trying.

 Be proactive.
 We talk a lot about the importance of coaching here at Chorus, but self-coaching is a vital component of any learning experience.
-If you feel like you already have a handle on what weaknesses are causing your slump, then seek out online courses to develop those skills.
+If you feel like you already have a handle on what weaknesses are causing your slump, seek out online courses to develop those skills.
 Scour your company’s LMS for tips and new selling techniques.
-Also, listen back to your own calls with a conversational intelligence platform and take notes.
+Also, listen back to your own calls with a conversational intelligence platform, and take notes.
 Our research suggests that top sales reps listen to up to eight calls per month while self-coaching.

 Talk to your team.
 It’s not like the old days, where sales reps were considered competitors.
 In SaaS, team dynamics in sales should be cooperative.
-Find a colleague who’s good at something you’re trying to improve at, grab a coffee, and simply ask them how they approach their work.
+Find a colleague who’s good at something you’re trying to improve at, grab a beverage, and simply ask them how they approach their work.

 Finally, make time to get away.
 Don’t obsess over your slump when you’re away from work — selling is intensely psychological, and without the proper space to rest and relax, you leave yourself open to burnout.
 Read more, socialize, exercise, and relax outside the work environment.
 Refreshment can be the key.

 Every Slump Ends